SamarthBhatia/SelfGrowNetworkDefense/status.md

 - **Clean Codebase**:
     - Resolved all compiler warnings in `src/bin/adversarial_loop.rs` and `src/cellular.rs`.
     - Ensured `cargo check` and `cargo test` run cleanly.
+- **Persistence Hardening**:
+    - Re-enabled `TPM` serialization but with custom XOR obfuscation for `secret_bytes` to balance simulation persistence needs with security hygiene.

 ### In Progress
 - Analyzing the effectiveness of defense evolution (genome drift) under adversarial pressure.